aneeshdurg/AdventOfCode/2022/README.md

 It feels like c and python combined, but the type system actually seems pretty cool.
 I did not appreciate that they didn't just call sequence "vector".
 Maybe a sequence is not the same as a vector under the hood?
 Easy day overall.

+# Day 7 - Ada

+Pretty cool.
+The type system is very neat, and totally not what I expected.
+For some reason, I thought Ada was C but fancier, but this is much much nicer than
+C. Some of it feels more verbose than necessary, but overall, I think it seems pretty usable.
+I'd definitely like to revisit Ada and try rwriting something more complex in the future.